 supposed to live without you?”

-She sat on the bed and patted the space next to her.
+She moved to the bed and patted the space next to her.
 “Please come have a seat.”

-“You made me fall in love with you like crazy.”
+“You made me fall crazy in love with you.”
 She took the key holder and twirled it in her fingers.
-“I believed everything you told me, then, all at once, you cut me off.
-How am I supposed to
+“I believed everything you told me, then all at once, you cut me off.
+How am I supposed to cope?”

 He scrunched up his nose and sat next to her.
 “I meant everything I said, but you betrayed me.”

-She scooted forward to the edge of the bed.
-“Why would you judge me over my past which I can’t change?”
+“Why would you judge me over my past, which I can’t change?”